gaurav1620/Learnspace_API/README.md

 LearnSpace™ creates beautiful downloadable assessment reports for the assignments and quizzes thus making it easier for the teacher to analyse, collect and visualise the class performance.

 The application is now available in both light as well as dark mode with increased features and functionalities.
-Follow the link http://dbms-front.herokuapp.com/registerlogin to explore more !
+Follow the link http://dbms-front.herokuapp.com/registerlogin to explore more.

 Frontend Repo for this app is at [https://github.com/yatish1606/LearnSpace/](https://github.com/yatish1606/LearnSpace/)